1990–91 Wimbledon F.C. season

 During the 1990–91 English football season, Wimbledon F.C. competed in the Football League First Division.

 Season summary

-In the 1990–91 season under Harford's first full campaign in charge, Warren Barton was purchased for £300,000 whilst in the league, Wimbledon had another strong season, finishing in 7th place.
+In the 1990–91 season under Ray Harford's first season in charge, Warren Barton was purchased for £300,000 whilst in the league, Wimbledon had another strong season, finishing in seventh place, meaning that the Dons had now finished in the top 10 a total of four times in five seasons.

-Nothing came of the plans for a new ground and at the end of the season, Wimbledon's board decided that Plough Lane was beyond redevelopment to meet the new FA rule requiring all-seater stadiums.
-Consequently, the club moved to Selhurst Park before the start of next season, ground-sharing with Crystal Palace.
+Nothing had come of the plans for a new stadium which had been unveiled in 1988, and at the end of the season, Wimbledon's board decided that Plough Lane was beyond redevelopment to meet the new FA rule requiring all-seater stadiums.
+Consequently, the club moved to Selhurst Park before the start of next season, ground-sharing with Crystal Palace, with the aim of returning to the London Borough of Merton by building a new stadium within a few years.